CS lives in an house that's being slowly converted into a rainforest by his rapidly-propagating plant collection.

-Is there anything else about your individual plant that increases value?
+Is there anything else about your individual plant that increases its value?

-Just like buying original works of art, plants are individuals, and may have an individual characteristic that makes it more or less valuable.
-Examples are whether or not it's currently flowering, its shape is unique or particularly pleasing, it has particularly interesting patterning, it won a talent show, it knows how to whistle, etc.
+Just like buying original works of art, plants are individuals, and each one may have individual characteristics that make them more or less valuable.
+For example: whether or not it's currently flowering, if its shape is unique or particularly pleasing, if it has particularly interesting patterning, if it won a talent show, if it knows how to whistle, etc.

 Here's what I've found to be the maximum reliable sale price (in my area, at least) for the plants below.
 Cuttings are almost always riskier and worth less than healthy, established plants.
 So the fastest way to increase value is usually to grow a plant as long as space and the market permit.

 Plan on adjusting these numbers for your area, based on the answers to the questions above:

 - Succulents (Cutting): $1–3 (Depends mostly on color, shape, size)